Nishmat's Shana Ba'aretz Program—S. Daniel Abraham Israel Program

 Attitude towards Israel and Medinat Yisrael

-Nishmat is a Torani Tsioni school where Yom Ha'Atzmaut is celebrated by reciting Hallel (with a bracha).
+Nishmat is a Torani Tzioni school where Yom Ha'Atzmaut is celebrated by reciting Hallel (with a bracha).
 Zionism and love of the Jewish people permeate the Nishmat experience.
 Tanach in hand, Shana Ba'Aretz students explore Israel in-depth, getting to know intimately the land and its people.
-Students participate in regular Chessed activities that enable them to contribute to building the State of Israel and helping people in need.
+Students participate in regular chessed activities that enable them to contribute to building the State of Israel and helping people in need.

 Attitude towards University Studies